What is the Beltline Neighbourhoods Association?

 Evan recently received an honourable mention in the 2015 Mayor’s Urban Design awards for his final urban design studio project Industrial Landcosms.
 This project focuses around using landscape and park space as a central organizing factors in community planning and a catalyst for development.

-As a member of the BNA Board, Evan would be particularly interested in increasing the provision and quality of parks and open spaces within the Beltline.
+Evan is interested in increasing the provision and quality of parks and open spaces within the Beltline.
 He has previously worked on shadow studies of Beltline to determine the best location for park spaces, and wishes to continue work in this area.

 Passion for community has been in Kyra’s blood ever since she was a youngster, knocking on doors for bottle drive fundraisers and helping her mom host youth sports nights in her northern BC hometown.
 She’s carried this community spirit with her into adulthood– and the Beltline – volunteering for Inn from the Cold, plotting green space wish lists with the Beltline Parks and Public Spaces committee, fine-tuning her green thumb at the St. Stephen’s garden project, and most recently, helping plan the inaugural Beltline Neighbourhoods Association Annual General Meeting.

 Jordan has worked for the United Nations and the World Bank.
 He has been awarded a Master’s degree in economics, a MBA and the Queen Elizabeth II Golden Jubilee Medal for making a “significant contribution to Canada”, among other awards.
 Jordan is the Calgary Drop-In & Rehab Centre Society’s Manager, External Relations.
 As President of the Beltline’s Urban Flats condo board of directors, he recently planted three apple trees, a chokecherry bush, and ivy and built a community garden for his building’s residents.
 He also built a Little Free Library with the support of local Beltline artist Dean Stanton and kids from Connaught School’s afterschool program.
-He took over his condo’s yard care and snow shovelling and he met some amazing neighbours while cutting grass, pruning hedges, weeding and shoveling snow.
-He is interested in joining the Beltline Neighbourhoods Association’s Board of Directors and further improving the Beltline for his neighbours, his wife and four-year-old son.
+He took over his condo’s yard care and snow shovelling and he met some amazing neighbours while cutting grass, pruning hedges, weeding and shovelling snow.
+He is interested in further improving the Beltline for his neighbours, his wife and four-year-old son.

 I first moved to the Beltline in 2004 and have spent most of the past twelve years living here.
 I am an active community builder wherever I go and have held several volunteer positions.